 Lawton is a larger medium-sized city located in the state of Oklahoma.
 With a population of 93,714 people and 29 constituent neighborhoods, Lawton is the fifth largest community in Oklahoma.

-13.38% of the workforce is employed in the armed forces, making the military a huge focus of life in Lawton.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Retail and Healthcare industries respectively employ 15.08% and 12.88% of the civilian workforce.
+The armed forces are a huge part of the life in Lawton, employing 13.38% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Retail and Healthcare industries employ 15.08% and 12.88% of the civilian workforce, respectively.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.99% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Lawton is that there is very little traffic.
 The average commute to work is 16.77 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 The percentage of adults in Lawton who are college-educated is close to the national average for all communities of 21.84%: 19.47% of the adults in Lawton have a bachelor's degree or advanced degree.